jsenv/core/packages/test/README.md

 </pre>

 This way the web server can serve test files alongside with source files.
-It's best to configure `webServer` to lead to jsenv dev server but it does not have to; Any server serving files from a directory can be used.
+`webServer` must be a server capable to all files within a directory, jsenv dev server or a basic file server would work.

 ## 2.2 Executing on more browsers